mahesh0431/deui5minimify/README.md

 # deui5minimify
-in the same folder where webapp resides, start terminal and use
+in the same folder where webapp resides (parent folder of webapp), start terminal and use
 # node deui5minimify.js